facebook/docusaurus/website/docs/api/plugin-apis/extend-infrastructure.md

 ## `getSwizzleComponentList()` {#getSwizzleComponentList}

-**This is a static method not attached to any plugin instance.**
+**This is a static method, not attached to any plugin instance.**

 Returns a list of stable component that are considered as safe for swizzling.
 These components will be listed in swizzle component without `--danger`.
 All the components are considers unstable by default.
-If an empty array is returned then all components are considered unstable, if `undefined` is returned then all component are considered stable.
+If an empty array is returned, all components are considered unstable.
+If `undefined` is returned, all component are considered stable.

 ```js {0-12} title="my-theme/src/index.js"
 const swizzleAllowedComponents = [